pyca/cryptography/docs/x509/ocsp.rst

             :class:`~cryptography.hazmat.primitives.asymmetric.ec.EllipticCurvePrivateKey`,
             :class:`~cryptography.hazmat.primitives.asymmetric.ed25519.Ed25519PrivateKey` or
             :class:`~cryptography.hazmat.primitives.asymmetric.ed448.Ed448PrivateKey`
-            that will be used to sign the certificate.
+            that will be used to sign the response.

         :param algorithm: The
             :class:`~cryptography.hazmat.primitives.hashes.HashAlgorithm` that